digiovannia/predprey/README.md

 6) Predator fecundity increases with the predation rate, as defined by the type II functional response.
 This follows the assumption of Rosenzweig and MacArthur (1963).

-7) The intrinsic predation risk and functional response do not depend on prey age or predator age.
+7) By default, the intrinsic predation risk and functional response do not depend on prey age or predator age.
 This simplifies the parametrization, but a more realistic iteration of our model would account for the greater vulnerability of different ages of prey and greater hunting ability/fitness of different ages of predators.
+We include a functionality for customizing the predation matrix if the user desires.

 8) Predators will always consume the maximum number of prey that they feasibly can, given the constraints of the functional response equation noted in (6).
 This allows for the possibility that a predator species over-hunts, leaving the prey population extinct.
 Plausibly, however, a more accurate model would account for adjustments made by more intelligent predators to ration their limited resources.